Michelle-Wanderi/End-to-End-Realtime-Data-Streaming-with-Azure/README.md

 Microsoft Fabric is a good tool since it has wonderful realtime intelligence features.
 Using Microsoft Fabric + Azure is the best approach for modern data engineering projects

 I'll be creating a workflow pipeline using EventStream which connects to the EventHub and pull the streaming weather data continuously and load them to EventHouse specifically KustoBD database which is ideal for real-time analytics

+KustoBD - Loads all the streaming weather data <br>
+I'll use Event Stream pipelines to connect to EventHub which pulls the streaming weather data and load it continuously to the database

+## Data Reporting
+Once the data is loaded to the database, we then build an interactive weather report using PowerBI.<br>
+This report will be a real-time dashboard that updates automatically with the latest weather data

+## Configuring Alerts
+Data Activator - Used to send realtime alerts via email

+## Workflow
+Data Source -> Data Ingestion -> Data Streaming -> Event Processing, Loading and Reporting